4n4ru/CI-PP3-FairyBot/README.md

 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.

 ## Credits
 - The app was inspired by Storpie - Bedtime stories and lullabies for kids by Zia produkcija d.o.o. android app